 If you decide to rent out the property, assuming the mortgage may not be as simple as moving into the home yourself.
 Because you won’t be living in the home personally, the lender may require you to refinance the mortgage under your own name.

 Refinancing an inherited property with a mortgage can be a costly and time-consuming process, but may lead to an investment opportunity down the line.

 Paying Off Mortgage

 The Garn-St. Germain Depository Institutions Act of 1982 includes a due-on-sale clause which allows lenders to call for the entirety of the mortgage due before changing hands.
 Depending on the amount in the mortgage, you may be able to cover this expense.

 For many, selling the newly inherited property may turn out to be the best decision.
-If you can’t afford a new mortgage payment, don’t want to move into the home, and/or aren’t interested in being a landlord, selling the home may be the quickest and easiest way way out – plus you’ll make some money in the process.
+If you can’t afford a new mortgage payment, don’t want to move in and aren’t interested in being a landlord, selling the home may be the quickest and easiest way out.
+Plus, you’ll make some money in the process.

 It’s worth noting that if the inherited home is sold within one year after the death of the former owner, then you may not have to pay any capital gains tax.

 Note that even if you’re looking to sell the home, you may not need to make any changes yourself, even structurally.
 If you need a solution to sell the home fast and in the condition that it currently stands in today, there are options.

 Contact us today to get a quote and consultation on your newly inherited home, should you decide to sell it.
 We’ll give you an all-cash offer and a quick close to ensure your inheritance doesn’t empty your bank account.

 Beachworks LLC is a real estate investment company.
 We invest in properties in King and Snohomish Counties.
 When you need a solution to selling your inherited property fast, we provide an all-cash offer with flexible terms tailored to meet the needs of your situation.